thesofakillers/dlml-tutorial/README.md

 (equation 3) where $\zeta$ is the
 [softplus function](https://jiafulow.github.io/blog/2019/07/11/softplus-and-softminus/).
-We also approximate the log probability at the center of the bin, based on the assumption that the log-density is constant in the bin of the observed sub-pixel value.
+We also approximate the log probability at the center of the bin, based on the assumption that the log-density is constant in the bin of the observed value.
 This is used as a backup in cases where calculated probabilities are below 1e-5, which could happen due to numerical instability.
 This case is extremely rare and I would not dedicate too much thought to it, it is just there as a (rarely-used) backup.

 We can now put all these terms together into a single log likelihood tensor: